- Performance Management

 Leave the old manager as 'Active'.
 Grant the temporary manager proxy access, thereby allowing him or her to proxy in to the account of the manager on leave to complete the functions that the 1st level manager would have done.
 You may want to update the email address on record for the manager on leave to reflect the email address of this temporary manager, so that they receive routing notifications.

 Leaving the direct manager as inactive is rarely an option as although our system will automatically skip anyone in the route map that is marked as 'inactive', moving the form to the next active person in the route map, can cause a problem if that is the employee, since the employee is unable to login to the application to open the form while their manager is inactive.

 Delete the old forms and relaunch new forms to the employee once the manager has returned from leave

-KBA , sf performance manage live forms , LOD-SF-PM , Performance Management , How To
+KBA , sf performance manage live forms , LOD-SF-PM-ADM , Admin Center, RBP, Permissions and Settings , How To